 However, if you do not want to lose different opportunities to make money, then you need to get over this syndrome.
 There’s no hard and fast rule of how to get over loss aversion syndrome.
 Nonetheless, being aware might help a little.

-Now that you know this syndrome take account of this factor whenever you’re making any investing decision.
+Now that you know this syndrome take account of this factor whenever you’re making an investment decision.
 With time and practice, risk aversion syndrome can be controlled.

 Losses and gains are valued differently.
 People make their decisions based on the perceived value of the loss and gains.
 It’s human instincts, and most people behave similarly.
 Therefore, it’s okay if you also used to act the same.

 However, now that you have learned this concept, you need to understand that loss aversion manifests itself as an unwillingness to take a loss.
 It’s tough to take a loss and sell your losing stock.
 However, it’s necessary to take control of your emotions.
 Do not let loss aversion rob yourself of the potential for a better future.